IETF-OPSAWG-WG/draft-ietf-opsawg-mud-iot-dns-considerations/opsawg-mud-iot-dns-considerations.md

 This is often used to provide tailored responses to clients, providing them with a geographically advantageous answer.

-When the MUD controller makes it's DNS query, it is critical that it receive an answer which is based upon the same topological decision as when the IoT device makes its query.
+When the MUD controller makes its DNS query, it is critical that it receive an answer which is based upon the same topological decision as when the IoT device makes its query.